amirhosseinghanipour/helix/docs/examples/basic-workflows.md

 ```

 ### What Happened
+- Demonstrated manual and automated conflict resolution using the --strategy flag
 - Created conflicting changes in different branches
 - Demonstrated conflict detection during merge
 - Showed how to resolve conflicts manually